(Peter Norvig, Stuart J. Russell, 2020 section 7.5.4) a family of inference algorithms

 we use this crime problem to illustrate . the implication sentences available for chaining are eq-forward-chaining-1, eq-forward-chaining-2, eq-forward-chaining-3 and eq-forward-chaining-4, the algorithm finishes after 2 iterations and we get the proof tree illustrated in fig-forward-chaining-4:

-first, which values are eligible for the variable (the substitution) at the [BROKEN LINK: alg-1]? in other words, what is the domain of ? and how do we generate those values? well, the general form for a substitution is , so with variables and constants in a knowledge base, we need to find all variable combinations of length 1 to , such that order doesnt matter and repetition isnt allowed, order shouldnt matter because (for example) the substitutions and have the same effect, so theres no point in considering both cases, and the repetition of variables shouldnt be allowed because we cant have cases like where a variable gets substituted by multiple values. the total number of variable combinations would be . finally, we should also consider the empty substitution, .
+first, which values are eligible for the variable (the substitution) at the 6th line? in other words, what is the domain of ? and how do we generate those values? well, the general form for a substitution is , so with variables and constants in a knowledge base, we need to find all variable combinations of length 1 to , such that order doesnt matter and repetition isnt allowed, order shouldnt matter because (for example) the substitutions and have the same effect, so theres no point in considering both cases, and the repetition of variables shouldnt be allowed because we cant have cases like where a variable gets substituted by multiple values. the total number of variable combinations would be . finally, we should also consider the empty substitution, .

 for each combination of variables we need to generate all variations of constants such that repetition is allowed and order matters, repetition should be allowed because different variables shuold be able to hold the same constant value, and order should matter because it matters which variable gets substituted by which constant value. the total number of variations for a combination of variables of length is . the total number of possible substitutions is .